bibamur/prodoct-analytics-suite/readme.md

 2. Time periods metadata file ('../data/periods_metadata.json') should have same ecact structure as in the project.
     - periods_data_path: path to time periods data
-    - period_id: name of the column with period ID in time periods data (mandatory column in time periods file, **must be ascending integrer for correct retention by period calculation**)
+    - period_id: name of the column with period ID in time periods data (mandatory column in time periods file, **must be ascending integer for correct retention by period calculation**)
     - period_start: name of the column with period start date in time periods data (mandatory column in time periods file)
     - period_end: name of the column with period end date in time periods data (mandatory column in time periods file)